Majawat/narrative-opr/README.md

 ## Top priority
 1. If shot at, and lost wounds.
 Prompt for morale if under half as usual.
 2. Victoria's bug lady's hp bar is wrong, but Tough is correct.
 HP bar should match
+3. Fix available points vs actually used points.
+This affects the underdog points.
+    - Will need to calculate all the total used points for each army, and *then* figure out underdog points and command points.

 ## High priority
 1. Only allow unshake button if unit is shaken, hide other buttons. hide 'unshake' unless the unit is shaken. so do more of a replace of all actions